dotdash32/IITC/Tool_Setup/Tool_setup_procedure.md

-# Tool setup Proceedure:
+# Tool setup Procedure:

 Caveats:

 `T0`, the original tool, often called Extruder 1 in firmware, is active when homing.
-This means that it's "deployed" position cannot interfere with X/Y endstops.
+This means that it's "deployed" position cannot interfere with X/Y end stops.

-For this reason, the standard position is `T0` as Xmin and Ymin tool.
-This moves the tool out of the way of Xmin (on an i3 bedslinger) during homing, but this might change depending on your machine.
-Change your servo positions to correct this and chooser a `T0` that does not interfere with endstops triggering.
+For this reason, the standard position is `T0` as X_MIN and Y_MIN tool.
+This moves the tool out of the way of X_MIN (on an i3 bed slinger) during homing, but this might change depending on your machine.
+Change your servo positions to correct this and chooser a `T0` that does not interfere with end stops triggering.

 `T1`, `T2`, and `Tn` are subsequent tools, up until `n=6`, the maximum number supported in Marlin.
-The IITC supports 1, 2, or 4 (coming soon) tools, but the `Tn` nomenclature is used to generalize the proceedure.
+The IITC supports 1, 2, or 4 (coming soon) tools, but the `Tn` nomenclature is used to generalize the procedure.

 ## Useful Commands